LRGH/setup-gcc/README.md

 * `x64` is the default value for the `platform` parameter and can be omitted.
 Use `x86` if you want to build 32-bit binaries.
-* Set the `cygwin` parameter to `1` to set up GCC inside an existing Cygwin installation (you can set up Cygwin itself using my action [setup-cygwin]).
+* Set the `cygwin` parameter to `1` to set up GCC inside an existing Cygwin installation (you can set up Cygwin itself using egor-tensin action [setup-cygwin]).
 * `cc` and `c++` executables are set up, pointing to the `gcc` and `g++` executables.
 Disable this by setting the `cc` parameter to `0`.